nickvidal/community-growth/README.md

 ### Affiliates

 Affiliates would be entities that primarily benefit from the work developed by the CHAOSS project.

-For the Affiliates Program, the focus would be on building a network of three types of entities: Open Source Projects, Corporations, and Educational Institutions.
+What differentiates an affiliate from a project partner is the level of collaboration.

 #### Open Source Projects